ShrRa/interpython_hpc/_episodes/24-resource-requirements.md

 **Real-world astronomy example:**
 Processing full-sky Cosmic Microwave Background (CMB) maps from **Planck** at high resolution.
 The HEALPix maps are large, and operations like spherical harmonic transforms require large amounts of RAM to store intermediate matrices.
-Another example would be to calc

 ---